pospi/talk-solidity-blockchain-intro/solidity-notes.md

 >
 > <cite>http://solidity.readthedocs.io/en/latest/frequently-asked-questions.html</cite>

-Basically events are ways of easily exposing data to external callers.
-The blockchain transaction log mechanism is used for this, which is why the behaviour is slightly quirky...
+The blockchain transaction log mechanism is used for events, which is why the behaviour is slightly quirky.
+Really sending events is just like writing data to the blockchain, except that it doesn't stick around permanently (only for the previous 256 blocks, to be exact).
+In the previous example, the key element which makes it an appropriate use-case for events is that users *only care about transactions as they happen*; otherwise they only care about current balances.

 > Note the dichotomy that a contract can't access events and web3.js is needed, but web3.js can't access return values from a contract invocation.
 So a pattern of using both an event and a return value like this may be often needed where responding to an event both on and off-chain is desired:
 >
 >```
 >event FooEvent(uint256 n);
 >
->function foo() returns (uint256) {
+>function foo() returns(uint256) {
 >    FooEvent(1337);
 >    return 1337;
 >}